 At Western University, she studied applied cello under Malcolm Tait and her first classical voice training initially with soprano, Ginette Duplessis, who saw potential in her.
 At that time, she had the unique opportunity to be part of the string and vocal departments concurrently.
 While at university, she performed regularly in orchestra and chamber music ensembles as a cellist, as well as in recitals and opera workshops as a vocalist.

 In keeping with her studies and interests for music and theatre, Karlene Marie explored a variety of artistic experiences after graduation, however the call to sing never left her.
 As a young adult, she juggled family responsibilities while determinedly keeping up aspects of professional development and took further classical vocal training when possible.
-Her formative vocal instructors have been Stephanie Bogle, Colin Yip and Mark Oswald.

 In 2012, she began a two year program to complete a Certificate in Music Therapy which she obtained from Acadia University in May, 2015 to learn how to use music as a therapeutic tool towards improved health and well-being for individuals in all stages of life.